 Every seeker may have experienced God guiding them in their spiritual journey at some point or the other.
 This aspect of God that guides the seeker is the Guiding Principle of God, also known as the Guru Principle.
 This principle brings a seeker to spiritual practice and guides at each step of the seeker’s journey.
 This is why the Guru Principle holds special importance to a seeker.
 Naturally, a sincere seeker of God feels gratitude to the Guru Principle in all of the ways it manifests in the seeker’s life.
 While any day is a good day to express gratitude to the Guru Principle, there is one day, called Gurupournima, which is particularly significant.
 This is because on this day, the Guru Principle is 1000 times more active in the universe.
 In fact, the Guru Principle becomes more active during this period.

 This means that if one keeps the right perspective and makes the right efforts, one can benefit greatly at a spiritual level both during the period leading up to Gurupournima, and on Gurupournima day itself.
-This year Gurupournima is on 13th July depending on the part of the world.
+This year Gurupournima is on 3rd July (as per India Time) depending on the part of the world.
 Here are some ways you can benefit from the increased activity of the Guru Principle during this period.

 Maintaining a learning attitude